Jonathan-Glasgow/PostgreSQL-Database-WinFormApp/README.md

 - Use the setup.sql script to create the database tables.
 - The file "PostgreSQL Database with Windows Form Application.pdf" describes the project in detail.
 - The file "test_products_query.sql" can be used to create a demo list of products.

+If you encounter errors trying to build the project:
+- Open the .resx for each page
+- Unblock > Apply > Ok
+- Rebuild Project